nskybytskyi/nskybytskyi.github.io/readme.md

 </h1>

 <p>
     I love running and cycling.
-I took part in two Kyiv city half marathons in the falls of 2018 and 2019, and plan to participate in more events in the future.
+I took part in two Kyiv city half-marathons in the falls of 2018 and 2019, and plan to participate in more events in the future.
 In the latter years cycling becomes an increasingly popular, fast, and most importantly safe way to move around Kyiv, despite the very slow official approvement of bike routes, and <a href="http://kievvlast.com.ua/news/klichko-zayavil-chto-v-kieve-obshhaya-dlina-velodorozhek-sostavlyaet-pochti-100-kilometrov?noredirect=true">hilarious length measurement manipulations</a>.
 </p>

 <blockquote class="blockquote text-center">